Oregon eyes mandate for climate change lessons in schools

 For now, the bill doesn’t say how many hours of instruction are needed for the state’s education department to approve a district’s curriculum.

 Most states have learning standards — largely set by state education boards — that include climate change, although their extent varies by state.
-Twenty states and Washington, D.C., have specifically adopted what are known as the Next Generation Science Standards, which call for middle schoolers to learn about climate science and high schoolers to receive lessons on how human activity effects the climate.
+Twenty states and Washington, D.C., have specifically adopted what are known as the Next Generation Science Standards, which call for middle schoolers to learn about climate science and high schoolers to receive lessons on how human activity affects the climate.

 New Jersey’s education standards are believed to be the most wide-ranging.
 For the first time this school year, climate change is not just part of science instruction, but all subjects, like art, English and even PE.